Head's hundred helps Australia to a 356-run lead in 3rd Ashes test against England

 But the innings ended relatively quickly after left-armer Starc bowled Stokes with a delivery from over the wicket that angled back.
 The Stokes-Archer partnership was the highest ever for the ninth wicket for England at Adelaide.

 All that time in the sun had an impact on England's bowling attack, though.
-Archer, who took five wickets in the first innings, took 0-15 in 10 overs.
-Stokes, England's highest wicket-taker this year, didn't bowl.
+Archer, who took five wickets in the first innings, took 0-15 in 10 overs on Friday.
+Stokes, England's highest wicket-taker this year, didn't bowl and had to leave the field for a short while in the evening session.

-England is capable of chasing a big target in the fourth innings, chasing 370-plus against India twice in the last three years, so Bazball won't be completely dispensed with despite Stokes' stoic first innings.
+England is capable of tracking down a big target in the fourth innings, chasing 370-plus against India twice in the last three years, so Bazball won't be completely dispensed with despite Stokes' stoic first innings.

 AP cricket: https://apnews.com/hub/cricket